DataShades/ckanext-syndicate/README.md

   syndicating to, is using a different metadata schema.
 * `prepare_group_for_syndication` - update the group, before it sent to the remote portal.
-* `reattach_on_syndication_error` - determines whether the local dataset should be reattached to an existing remote package when a syndication attempt fails due to the package already existing on the target CKAN instance.

 Basic implementations look like this: